ebiznext/slick-macros/README.md

   ```

-- @Transactional (Work in progress) when put in front of a service will inject the database session around the service code.
+- @Transactional (Work in progress) when put in front of a service will inject the database transactional session around the service code.
   The code below

     ```scala